chef/chef/CONTRIBUTING.md

 Code review takes place in Github pull requests.
 See [this article](https://help.github.com/articles/about-pull-requests/) if you're not familiar with Github Pull Requests.

-Once you open a pull request, Chef engineers will review your code and respond to your pull request with any feedback they might have.
+Once you open a pull request, project maintainers will review your code and respond to your pull request with any feedback they might have.
 The process at this point is as follows:

-1. 2 thumbs-ups are required from project maintainers or core contributors.
+1. Two thumbs-up (:+1:) are required from project maintainers.
 See the master maintainers document for Chef projects at <https://github.com/chef/chef/blob/master/MAINTAINERS.md>.
 2. When ready, your pull request will be tagged with label `Ready For Merge`.
 3. Your change will be merged into the project's `master` branch and will be noted in the project's `CHANGELOG.md` at the time of release.